KakaSena/react-concepts/learning-materials/03-refs-and-portals/README.md

 # ⏱️ The Almost Final Countdown

-> Stop the timer once you estimate that time is (almost) up.

 A fun and minimal countdown game built with React to practice advanced concepts like `ref`, `forwardRef`, `useImperativeHandle`, and `createPortal`.

 ## 🧠 What I Learned